 Spelke, E. S. (in press).
 Developmental sources of social divisions.
 In A. M. Battro, S. Dehaene, & W. J. Singer (Eds.), The Proceedings of the Working Group on Neurosciences and the Human Person.
 Pontifical Academy of Sciences.

 Spelke, E. S. (2011).
 Core systems and the growth of human knowledge: Natural geometry.
 In A. M. Battro, S. Dehaene, & W. J. Singer (Eds.), The Proceedings of the Working Group on Human Neuroplasticity and Education: Vol. 117.
 Human Neuroplasticity and Education (pp. 73-99).
-Vatican City: The Pontifical Academy of Sciences.
+Vatican City, Italy: The Pontifical Academy of Sciences.